Lisa's Rival: Production

 Production of the episode was disrupted by the 1994 Northridge earthquake, which also affected the previous episode "Bart of Darkness".
 The Film Roman building used by the staff was so badly damaged it had to be condemned.
 They were relocated to a new building for a year, and much of the animation for the episode was done by people at their own homes.
-The day after the earthquake, the only staff members who turned up for work were Bill Oakley and Josh Weinstein.
+The day after the earthquake, the only The Simpsons staff members who turned up for work were Bill Oakley and Josh Weinstein.
 Overall production of The Simpsons was disrupted for six months, with a month of production time being lost.

 Although written by Mike Scully, the episode's original concept was pitched by Conan O'Brien before he left the show.
 O'Brien suggested having an episode about a rival for Lisa, but the rest of the episode's storyline was written by Scully and other staff members.
 It was the first episode Scully wrote for the show, and he would later become showrunner.
 Winona Ryder guest starred as Allison Taylor.
 She was a fan of the show and was popular amongst the staff.
 David Mirkin recalled that more writers came to her recording session than any other.
 Her character's name was derived from the names of two of Scully's daughters, Allison and Taylor.
 The subplot was pitched by George Meyer.
 Homer's sugar diatribe was pitched by Meyer off the top of his head and animated by David Silverman, who specifically asked to animate the scene after listening to Dan Castellaneta's performance.